henriqueblobato/SpaceXapi/README.md

 IMPORTANT: All parameter combinations return the history of the last locations of the aircraft, from the most recent to the oldest in descending order.

-IMPORTTANT: when the timestamp is informed, the order of response will always be in the lagitude and longitude of the closest ships to the location in kilometers, using the Haversine calculation.
+IMPORTTANT: when the coordinates is informed, the order of response will always be in the lagitude and longitude of the closest ships to the location in kilometers, using the Haversine calculation.

 ### "/launch/"
 POST GET PUT PATCH of Launches, based on their IDs